tankf33der/factordb-prp/README.md

 ##### Comments
 - prp.txt had have special unknown meaning symbols '# and 'I, deleted
+- prp.txt had have link to `Lucas` numbers, deleted
-- prp.txt in Windows file format (..0d0a)
+- prp.txt in Windows file format (..0d0a), converted to Linux

 Have fun!